Skip to content

 Surfshark (3,200 servers in 100 countries)

 Not to mention that you get 3,200+ servers around the globe, which, although a lot less than CyberGhost, is still more than enough.
-Unlike CyberGhost or NordVPN, Surfshark offers no specialty servers except for MultiHop and Dedicated IP.
+Surfshark also offers Multihop servers and more than a dozen dedicated IP locations, which help sidestep CAPTCHA puzzles and ensure better privacy.

 MultiHop servers are pairs of two servers through which your connection is routed.
 As a result, you double your encryption and make your online activities completely untraceable by your ISP, snoopers, or hackers.
 In addition, you get Static IP servers in Germany, Japan, the Netherlands, the UK, and the US.

 ExpressVPN’s server fleet is almost identical to that of its rival.
-I mean, you get 3,000 servers in 105 countries, which is a bit less than Surfshark, although, you get servers in 5 more countries.
+I mean, you get 3,000+ servers in 105 countries, which is a bit less than Surfshark, although you get servers in five more countries.
 On top of that, the provider doesn’t have any specialty servers, which, once again, isn’t a problem, as it’s equally functional.

 Who Wins?

-Despite being a close call, Surfshark has 200 additional servers but ExpressVPN has 5 countries more, with MultiHop, Dedicated IP, and Static IP servers that ExpressVPN doesn’t have, which makes Surfshark a WINNER of this round.
+Despite being a close call, Surfshark has 200 additional servers (but ExpressVPN has five more countries), with MultiHop and Static IP servers that ExpressVPN doesn’t have, which makes Surfshark a WINNER of this round.

 Customer Support: Surfshark or ExpressVPN?